-Due to the lack of data on the behavior of biodegradable materials when testing experimental FADs in real fishing conditions this project aimed at evaluating the degradation in time of 3 different biodegradable ropes, under controlled conditions.
+Due to the lack of data on the behavior of biodegradable materials while testing experimental FADs in real fishing conditions this project aimed at evaluating the time evolution of 3 different biodegradable ropes, under controlled conditions.
 Specific objectives were (i) to select the most appropriate biodegradable materials and ropes among those with potential to be used at FADs and (ii) to test them in controlled conditions.